mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/chiropractic-knee-pain-help-explained.md

 thumbnail: "chiropractic-knee-pain-help-explained.jpg"
 ---

-## What Can a Chiropractor do About Your Knee Pain?Knee pain is a common complaint among millions of adults.
+## What Can a Chiropractor do About Your Knee Pain?
+Knee pain is a common complaint among millions of adults.
 It usually pops up when you bend over and feel an acute stinging sensation, or pain while walking or jogging.
 At first, you may think it’s because of an old injury, “wear and tear”, or arthritis.
 The reality is that it could be anything from arthritis to an overstrained tendon.
 It’s virtually impossible to tell without a professional eye.

-## What is Chronic Knee Pain and What Causes it?Chronic knee pain is long-term pain, swelling, or sensitivity in one or both knees.
+## What is Chronic Knee Pain and What Causes it?
+Chronic knee pain is long-term pain, swelling, or sensitivity in one or both knees.
 The cause of your knee pain can determine the symptoms you experience.
 And if you do suffer from this condition, you will need to seek pain relief treatment.
 Many conditions can cause or contribute to chronic knee pain, and many treatments exist.
 Each person’s experience with chronic knee pain will be different.

 Temporary knee pain is different from chronic knee pain.
 Many people experience temporary knee pain as a result of an injury or accident.
 Chronic knee pain rarely goes away without treatment, and it isn’t always attributable to one incident.
 It’s most often the result of several causes or conditions.

 ## Physical Conditions or Diseases Can Cause Knee Pain.

 These include:

 - osteoarthritis: pain, inflammation, and joint destruction caused by degeneration and deterioration of the joint
 - tendinitis: pain in the front of the knee that is made worse when climbing, taking stairs, or walking up an incline